Praqma/staci/README.md

 ---
 Maintainer: Hoeghh
 ---

+> **Important : STACI repository will be deleted, as it is no longer being developed on.
+Please see our ASK project instead. https://github.com/Praqma/ask**

 # Support Tracking And Continuous Integration

 STACI lets you run Atlassian products with easy command line scripts.
 It uses Docker to